Use your bricks to design and build LEGO Brain Teaser Puzzles!

-The puzzle pieces are made out of basic bricks, with a layer of flat bricks on top to attach them.
-They’re easy to build because you can just add whate
+The puzzle pieces are made out of basic bricks, with a layer of plates on top to attach them.
+They’re easy to build because you can just use whatever bricks you have!

-I built the puzzle above.
-It took my husband several minutes to solve it, so I knew it was a good one!
-The interesting thing was that of all the boys, the one who solved this puzzle the fastest was my 6 year old.
-It’s so interesting to watch how kids approach these puzzles.
-Some naturally try the pieces is several different positions, while others get stuck thinking that a piece should go in one particular place.
-It’s a good exercise for the brain whether it’s something that comes naturally or not!
+Also, it’s so interesting to watch how kids approach these puzzles.
+Some naturally try the pieces in several different positions, while others get stuck thinking that a piece should go in one particular place.
+It’s a good brain exercise whether it’s something that comes naturally or not!

 Here’s the solution: